nfmelendez/tn-backend/README.md

 Backend that handle login and the different operations to support the calculator functionality and random string generation via a random.org third-party.

+## Technologies
+- AWS lambda with Python 3.12
+- AWS Dynamodb
+- Serverless framework
+- Flask

 ## Usage

 ### Prerequisites

 - It uses serverless framework.
-- You need to have `Python3.8` installed locally.
+- You need to have `Python3.12` installed locally, pyenv is recommended

 ### Deployment